dettonville/dettonville.org/content/news/2014-11-30-mapstruct-1_0_0_Beta3-nested-properties.md

 ### Migration notes

-For the sake of increased consistency and better usability, we had to do some changes which may require existing applications which already use MapStruct to be adapted.
+For the sake of increased consistency and better usability, we had to do some changes which may require existing applications which already use Dettonville to be adapted.
 Most prominently, [reverse mapping methods](/documentation/#section-10) must now be explicitly marked as such using the new `@InheritInverseConfiguration` annotation:

 <pre class="prettyprint linenums">
 @Mapper(uses=DateMapper.class)